edmicro-tech/nocodb/packages/nc-cli/README.md

 # nc-cli

-Create a NocoDB Application with CLI
+Create a MicDB Application with CLI